-(e) The State of California made lead sampling in schools mandatory with a compliance window through 2019.
+(d) The State of California made lead sampling in schools mandatory with a compliance window through 2019.
+This table includes data only on constituents that were detected.

 ND = Not Detected

 Risk to Tap and Bottled Water

 Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline at 1.800.426.4791.